Bazror/hivemind/docs/native_ads/native_ads.md

 A bid operation will contain metadata with:

-- The post for the ad
+- The post ID for the ad
 - Transactional data (increase or decrease bid amount, token)

 ### Ad review